ConnorSweeneyDev/TerminalMusicPlayer/readme.md

 ## Building and Running
 To build and run this successfully, create `user/client_id.txt` and put the application id from the portal in it.
 After that create `user/songs_directory.txt` and put the path to your songs folder in it.
-Then you can build and run the C++ code using the batch files in `script/`.
+Then you can build and run the C++ code using the bash scripts in `script/`.
 Optionally, you can supply specific mp3 files from the selected folder as arguments to the program to put them at the top of the play queue.
 Whenever you change the path to your music folder or change the contents of the current one, you will need to run first with the `-r` flag to refresh the song list before using it again normally.